Grant Programs Overview

 Support for agencies in Greene County

 The Smith Atwell Girls Recreational Grant Program seeks to provide funding for programs that empower and encourage girls and young women to be involved in athletic and outdoor recreational opportunities.
 This grant supports a nonprofit agency located in Greene County, Missouri which provides programming to support athletic and outdoor recreational opportunities for girls and young women.
 Equipment, programming, or training to assist in supporting athletic and recreational opportunities for girls and young women are eligible for application.
+This grant will provide $500 to one agency annually.

 The Shelly Sachs Foundation